Semiott/ErgoNet/privacy-preserving-erc721/README.md

 ## THE STANDARD
 ERC-721 defines a minimum interface a smart contract must implement to allow unique tokens to be managed, owned, and traded.
 It does not mandate a standard for token metadata or restrict adding supplemental functions.

-## High Level Goals Of This Sprint
-- Learn the defferince between the non-fungible tokens vs the normal token.
-- Learn more about the smart contracts and implement a complex smart contracts.
-- Learn how to use truffle framework to make your life as Ethereum developer more easier.
-- Learn how to deal with your contract form your web app.
-- Practice using web3 to control every thing on your contract.

-## Getting Started And Project Set Up
-Get the smart contracts starter
-- fork the repository that given to form the instructional team clone it to your computer
-- open the project folder and run npm install to install the node dependencies.
-- open ganache and be sure to set the port in the settings to 8545 if you still don't have ganache installed on your machine you can install from [here]
-- if you don't have truffle installed globaly on your machine you need to install it by writing this command on terminal ```npm install -g truffle```

-## The Project
-### Bare Minimum Requirements
-- if you already have truffle installed globaly on your machine so run the smart contracts test using this command truffle test
-- to make the test pass you need to modify the methods that is located in ```~/contracts/ERC721BasicToken.sol ```
-- follow the comments and the test to implement a fully working smart contract.

-## Useful Links
-- [Truffle and ganache documentation]
-- [Ganache]
-- [Web3.0 readme]
-- [Using Infura with web3.0]
-- [ERC-721 website]